-What Is CO2 Cannabis Extraction and How Does It Work?
+What Is CO2 Extraction and How Does It Work?

 Supercritical CO2 extraction might sound like it came out of a Tom Clancy novel, but it has more to do with cannabis than with Cold War espionage.

-If you have ever used a vaporizer pen, salve, cannabis-infused edible, or drinkable elixir, there is a good chance that product was made using supercritical fluid extraction technology.
+If you have ever used a vaporizer pen, salve, cannabis-infused edibles, or drinkable elixir, there is a good chance that the product was made using supercritical fluid extraction technology.
 For many cannabis extraction professionals, CO2 extraction is the method of choice.

 One of the main reasons why CO2 extraction is becoming more popular than its mainstream predecessor, the butane hash oil (BHO) extraction method, is the fact that it is much safer.
 BHO-related accidents were a regular occurrence in some U.S. jurisdictions less than a decade ago.

 Most botanical extractions rely on some kind of solvent to eliminate plant matter and leave only pharmaceutically valuable compounds.
-In the case of cannabis extraction, solvents dissolve aromatic terpenes and biologically active cannabinoids from the plant material and carry them to a collection point.
+With a cannabis extract, solvents dissolve aromatic terpenes and biologically active cannabinoids from the plant material and carry them to a collection point.

 Once broken down by the solvent’s chemical reaction, cannabinoids can be separated and used to create medically valuable cannabis infusions.
 The practical benefit of this approach is that the manufacturer can choose exactly which cannabinoid compounds—and how much—make their way into the final product.